Maitri Setu: History

-In June 2015, the foundation stone for the bridge was officially laid by Indian Prime Minister Narendra Modi and Bangladesh Prime Minister Sheikh Hasina.
+In June 2015, the foundation stone for the bridge was officially laid by Modi and Hasina.
 The cost of constructing the bridge, as well as the approach roads to it in both Bangladesh and India, was borne by India.
-The NHIDCL was appointed to execute the project.
-The bridge connects Tripura with the Chittagong port in Bangladesh providing landlocked North East India with access to the sea, and enabling the transport of heavy machines and goods to North East India via Bangladesh.
-Bridge was constructed by Ahmedabad based Dineshchandra R. Agrawal Infracon Private Limited (DRA Infracon).
+The bridge connects Sabroom in Tripura, India and Ramgarh in Chittagong, Bangladesh leading to Chittagong port providing landlocked North East India with access to the sea, and enabling the transport of heavy machines and goods to North East India via Bangladesh.
+It also links National Highway 8 in India to Baraiyaghat-Magarcheri Road in Bangladesh across Feni river.
+The bridge is constructed and being maintained by National Highways and Infrastructure Development Corporation Limited (NHIDCL).
+The bridge was constructed by Ahmedabad based Dineshchandra R. Agrawal Infracon Private Limited (DRA Infracon) at cost of ₹ 82.57 crore.

-The bridge was inaugurated on 9 March 2021 by the Indian Prime Minister Narendra Modi and Bangladesh Prime Minister Sheikh Hasina via video conference.
+The bridge was inaugurated on 9 March 2021 by Prime Ministers Modi and Hasina via video conference.
 The bridge was named "Maitri Setu" symbolizing the growing friendship and bilateral ties between India and Bangladesh.
-The construction was taken up by the Government of India at a project cost of ₹133 crores.
+The construction was taken up by the Government of India at a project cost of ₹133 crore.

+Technical features

+The bridge is 1.9 km long including its approaches and roads.
+The bridge is 150 m long otherwise.
+It is a single span pre-stressed concrete bridge.

 Significance

-The bridge place a very important economic role as a major trade route to Northeast India, with access to Chittagong Port, which is just 80 km from the border.
+The bridge plays a very important economic role as a major trade route to Northeast India, with access to Chittagong Port, which is just 80 km from the border.
 Land route between Agartala and Kolkata Port through this bridge is just 450 km via Bangladesh compared to the 1600 km land route via Siliguri Corridor.
 Logistics cost from Agartala to Kolkata Port will be 80% lower, as compared to the Siliguri Corridor, if the goods are sent through this bridge via Chattogram Port 200 km away.